 Designed by New York-based Tony Chi and Tokyo’s SIMPLICITY, the hotel exudes buddhistesque serenity with high ceilings and interconnected spaces flowing into one another; promoting interaction among guests and filling the hotel with light.
 The commitment to local culture and the inspiration found in Japanese nature can be seen in the works adorning the common areas, such as the stunning Infinite Universe piece by Shigemitsu Kotaka using the kumiko technique of creating wooden pieces without nails, and is the largest piece ever created by the artist.

 The restaurant and lounge area features a stunning steam-bent wooden chandelier by Charlie Whinney, and even inside the lifts the artist Tetsuya Nagata uses the traditional Japanese technique of washi paper layering to create stunning designs reflecting the popular wagashi shape (of typical Japanese confections) including motifs of sea bream, carp, seasonal flowers, cranes, turtles, and the snapper; the symbol of celebration to welcome guests in style.
-The local community can also take part in the Andaz Salon events, where Tokyo-based influencers host unique social and cultural events to go deeper into the neighbourhood scene.
+The local community can also take part in the Andaz Salon events, where Tokyo-based influencers host unique social and cultural events to go deeper into the neighbourhood scene and help you discover some of Japan’s best experiences.

 The 164 guest rooms not only boast floor-to-ceiling windows to soak up one of the world’s most iconic city skylines, but also an elegant, Japanese take on mid century modern with bespoke walnut desks, low-slung leather armchairs, and sofas which run along the length of the window; the ideal spot for unparalleled city-gazing.
 The wood-panelled bathroom offers a nod to Japanese onsen (thermal baths) culture with deep round baths, and the complimentary yukata come with a pattern designed exclusively for Andaz Tokyo.